 On the normal mode with good lighting, the phone’s capable of taking impressive shots, and the AI Backlight HDR is truly spectacular.
 I’ve no problem with it, and then comes the AI mode.
 I see that Vivo V11 Pro is capable of analyzing 10+ scenes and make necessary changes of brightness, saturation, etc. but as far as I see, the shots taken in AI mode are not up to the mark.
 As mentioned in my hands-on, all I see are very soft colors with yellow-tinted.
 I honestly recommend to disable the AI mode and proceed with the normal + HDR mode.

-Vivo has always promoted their smartphones as selfie-centric phones, but recently, the story is a little different.
+Vivo has always promoted its smartphones as selfie-centric phones, but recently, the story is a little different.
 They are now called as AI-selfie smartphones as they feature AI Face Beauty filter.
 The main purpose of this is to reshape your face, make your nose thin, improve your skin complexion, etc. It sounds quite artificial to me, but I did try as for the sake of testing.
-It does what it's meant to do, but only satisfies certain people who're selfie addicts.
+It does what it’s meant to do, but only satisfies certain people who’re selfie addicts.
 Long live photoshop!

 Well, let me move from Face Beauty and talk about the real deal.
 In daylight, and with good lighting, the selfies from the 25MP camera comes out good.
 There aren’t many details, and there’s a lot of noise even in good lighting conditions.
 You can see the grainy texture when [1x] zoomed, and even the details are not up to the mark.
 I’ve also tried the HDR mode to take selfies, and even it resulted in the same.
 The only difference I felt in HDR selfies are a few details.